 Over the years, BMW has developed an impressive knack for keeping fuel consumption and emissions down, even for its larger models.
 Its engines are some of the best on the road, using advanced turbocharging to use as little fuel as possible.

-All X7 variants cost £475 a year to tax, which includes a £325 surcharge in years two to six because the car costs more than £40,000 to buy.
-After that, tax will cost £150 annually.
+All X7 variants cost more than £500 a year to tax, which includes a surcharge in years two to six because the car costs more than £40,000 to buy.
+After that, road tax will cost the standard rate annually.

 BMW X7 MPG & CO2

-There are four engines available for the X7: two diesels and two petrols.
-All are turbocharged and have six cylinders apart from the range-topping V8 petrol engine.
-All come with four-wheel drive and an eight-speed automatic gearbox.
-A manual gearbox won’t be offered given the X7's luxury status and autonomous driving features.
+There are three engines available for the X7: one diesel and two petrols.
+The entry-level petrol and diesel models are both six-cylinder units, while the range-topping M60i gets a muscular V8 engine.
+All come with four-wheel drive and an eight-speed automatic gearbox – a manual option won’t be offered given the X7's luxury status and autonomous driving features.

-The first diesel in the range is the 3.0-litre mild-hybrid found in the xDrive40d and is familiar from the BMW X5 and BMW 5 Series.
-In the X7, it can return up to 36.2mpg, while emitting over 200g/km of CO2.
-Like every X7, this places the car into the top BiK banding for company-car tax.
+The sole diesel in the range is the 3.0-litre mild-hybrid found in the xDrive40d and is familiar from the BMW X5 and BMW 5 Series.
+In the X7, it can return up to 36.2mpg thanks to 48-volt mild-hybrid assistance, while emitting over 200g/km of CO2.
+Unfortunately, like every X7, this places the car into the top BiK banding for company-car tax.

 Where the BMW X7 range currently falls down is its lack of an electrified version.
-While one hasn’t been confirmed yet, a plug-in hybrid could arrive in due course to take on the Range Rover P400e, which has a 2.0-litre petrol, electric motors and a battery pack, for a 31-mile EV range.
+While one hasn’t been confirmed yet, a plug-in hybrid could arrive in due course to take on the Range Rover P440e and P500e; these both utilise a 3.0-litre petrol engine, electric motors and a battery pack, for a 68-mile EV range.

 All versions of the BMW X7 will be expensive to insure, with its price and specification earning a group 50 ranking.
 By comparison, the entry-level Range Rover sits in group 45 out of 50.